 Scabies involves the scalp usually only in infants, young children and older or immunosuppressed patients.
-Other sites that are involved are the palms of the hand, soles of the feet, neck and flexural areas.
+Other sites that are involved are the palms of the hands, soles of the feet, neck and flexural areas.
 The rash is typified by pruritic erythematous papules that become excoriated.
 Vesicles, indurated nodules, eczematous dermatitis and secondary bacterial infection are also common.
 The pathognomonic scabetic 'burrow' is a greyish white, thread-like structure, 1 to 10 mm long, found on the extremities.
 The mite has a characteristic 'jet with contrail' or 'hang glider' appearance on dermoscopy.
-Treatment consists of two applications, one week apart, of topical permethrin cream.
-It is essential to treat household contacts at the same time as the patient to prevent cross infection.
-Bedclothes and linen should be hot washed and tumble dried to prevent fomite transmission.